AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 Creating a value Select/Setter (Basics)
 =======================================

-Value setters and value selects are very similar creatures in the sense that they both let you create a text alias for a numerical value.
-The advantage of this is to present the user with a set list of possibilities that are intuitive.
+Value setters and value selects are very similar creatures in the sense that they **both let you create a text alias for a numerical value**.
+The advantage of this is to present the user with a set list of possibilities that are easy to understand.

 Value selects and value setters are also great for letting the user choose between different behaviours in the same calculator as we have discussed in :ref:`Multiple Personality Disorder Calculators <multiple>`

-Let's now take a quick look at the basic way to create a value setter/select, how to assign them to one (or many variables) and set default values.
+Let's now take a quick look at the **basic way to create a value setter/select**, how to assign them to one (or many variables) and set default values.

 .. _vSelectBasic:
 Creating a value select
 -----------------------

-A value select is the most simple of the two (value select/setter) and it simply is basically a conversion table between the value (``number``) of a variable and the displayed value in the calculator (``string`` or text).
+A value select is the most simple of the two (value select/setter) and it simply is basically a **conversion table** between the value (``number``) of a variable and the displayed value in the calculator (``string`` or text).

-To create a value select you can use the interface on BB (*plx don't*) or define it in customJS (*plx do dis*).
+To create a value select you can use the interface on BB (*plx don't*) or define it in customJS (*plx do*).

 .. warning::
     Though it is possible, it strongly recommended not to create value selects using the bb interface, instead opting for the customJS version.
 This improves readibility of the code and helps copying calculators/features as well as editing.

-Since the BB interface is not recommended, and also meant to be intuitive we will only explain how to create a value select using customJS.
+Since the **BB interface is not recommended**, and also meant to be intuitive we will only explain how to create a value select using customJS.
 For that we need to call the function :ref:`omni.createValueSelect <vSelect>`.
-We have already seen the technical aspects of that function so we will jump right into a practical example.
+We have already seen the technical aspects of that function so we will **jump right into a practical example**.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
 Check it out at `Value Select <https://bb.omnicalculator.com/#/calculators/2036>`__ on BB

 In this example we will create a very useful *yes / no* value select.
-This type of value select comes in very handy for selecting between 2 options and you can reuse this code simply changing the *value* under key ``name``:
+This type of value select comes in very handy for **selecting between 2 options** and you can reuse this code simply changing the *value* under key ``name``:

 .. code-block:: javascript
     :linenos: